tatoslover/Mini-Project-3/netlify-env-vars.md

 # Netlify Environment Variables Setup

-## Required Environment Variables for PupHub Deployment
+## Required Environment Variables for Barkend Deployment

 When deploying to Netlify, you need to set these environment variables in your site settings: